cg-alves/CGA-Plugin-Helper/src/plugin-helper/README.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload the plugin files to the `/wp-content/plugins/plugin-helper` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Settings->Plugin Name screen to configure the plugin
+3. Select "Plugin Helper" from the sidebar
-4. (Make your instructions match the desired user flow for activating and installing your plugin.
-Include any steps that might be needed for explanatory purposes)
+4. Select your desired method for installing plugins

 == Screenshots ==